mayukhberkeley/yolov5_train_jetsonnx/README.md

 Building opencv 4.5.1 when torch 1.8.0 was installed, failed, we reverted to torch 1.7

+opencv 4.5 brings in numpy 1.19.5 which causes import cv2 to crash.

+downgrade to 1.19.2 works

+or, use opencv-python==4.4.0.46, may need to compile it

 While running the Yolov5 training you may run into dateutil issues, so ensure you have the correct one

 pip3 install python-dateutil==2.7.3